markcitron/porch_zombie/mad_scientist/README.md

 - `trigger_sequence.json` - External JSON config describing the trigger order and per-trigger delays.
 Edit this to control the timing and order of your props.
 - `trigger_status.log` - Rotating log file containing timestamps and status messages for each published trigger.
 - `ui.py` - Small FastAPI UI to view the last-run sequence, tail the status log and manually trigger individual devices.
+- `sound_test.py` - Simple script to test sound output (beep or WAV file) on the Mad Scientist Pi.

 ## Dependencies
 Install the required Python packages on the main trigger Pi: